Fritz Kramer - In the Backlight

 Klaus Hartmanns »Tanzania Paintings«

 With “Tanzania Paintings,” Hartmann remains true to his predilection for popular ways of life, now in an African context.
-Europeans tend to link Africa to the wild, pristine natural world, as represented partly by the big game animals eagerly photographed by tourists on safari, or the endless beaches and mangroves by the Indian Ocean, or scuba diving on coral reefs, and partly by images of starving people, poverty-stricken slums and refugee camps, and the scorched and bloody traces of violence and war.
+Europeans tend to link Africa to the wild, pristine natural world, as represented partly by the big game animals eagerly photographed by tourists on safari, or the endless beaches and mangrove by the Indian Ocean, or scuba diving on coral reefs, and partly by images of starving people, poverty-stricken slums and refugee camps, and the scorched and bloody traces of violence and war.
 Hartmann, who worked as a teacher at the Bagamoyo College of Arts and therefore has a closer knowledge of East Africa than many tourists and development workers, takes as his subjects two unspectacular places: Kilwa Kivinje on the Indian Ocean, once an important harbor in trade with the Swahili Coast, India and the Middle East but now a place so isolated that even backpackers rarely wander so far, and Ukalawa in the highlands, which is known in Germany for its Protestant community’s links to the Congregation of St. Paul in Halle, to which Hartmann belonged in his youth – without these links it is surely unlikely he would have come across the place.

 The series “Ukalawa” is mostly composed of landscapes.
 In some paintings, the staffage – houses, small by modern standards and with straw or corrugated metal roofs – on vegetation elements such as banana plants, betray that we are in an unspecified but certainly extra-European setting.
 But there’s nothing that we usually associate with Africa, neither tribal round-houses nor the acacias and baobabs characteristic of the savanna.
 Morphologically, the landscape seems rather to be expansive, green and undulating, with right-angled fields and isolated bushes and trees.
 This is no foreign, exotic world; one rather has the impression that Hartmann, perhaps to his own astonishment, found himself feeling almost at home in Ukalawa.
 His pictures show rustic landscapes as they might be found in many parts of Europe, even in the heart of Germany.
 One even seems to encounter traces or at least an echo of those efforts at ‘making things nicer’ to which Hartmann dedicated himself in “Blühende Landschaften”: long, horizontal rectangles appear in strong colors, pink or blue, peculiarly unmotivated and mysterious in the foreground.
 Perhaps they are vitenge, a woman’s garment worn like a sarong, hung up to dry.
 Perhaps, despite himself, Hartmann was also reminded of the banners that were displayed everywhere in public spaces during his childhood in the GDR.
 Such familiarity might lead us to suspect that the painter has simply projected his inner images onto the African landscape.
 But this thought leads us to the fundamental differences between “Blühende Landschaften” and “Ukalawa.”
 In the “Ukalawa” series, the colors (with the exception of “Ukalawa 7”) never become glaring, unreal, malignant, and over these places lies no icy chill that makes us shiver.
 Perhaps in a foreign context, Hartmann wanted to stay away from the irony and distance that he freely permits himself in Germany.
 But I think it is rather that the absence of similarity, the ‘differentness’ revealed itself to him most clearly in similarities that he perceived almost without wanting to: the change in the wind, the disconcerting departure from familiar habits and indigenous flora.
 The landscape may seem morphologically reminiscent of home, but underneath the steep sunbeams, there is a brighter light flooding the scene, the source of deeper shadows.
 This is the principal motif of “Tanzania Paintings” – a light that is totally unknown to Europeans, one that is truly strange and other.